 4. What Specific Types of Results Can You Get Me?

-Some brands want to get first place rankings for the keywords they’re targeting, others want more traffic, others want an elevated ranking compared to where they are.
+Desired results should always be discussed upfront.
+Some brands want to get first place rankings for the keywords they’re targeting.
+Others want more traffic.
+Others want an elevated ranking compared to where they are.
 Ask the agency what specific results they’ll be aiming for and what sort of growth you can hope to expect.

-I actually saw an SEO agency once that promised to deliver first-slot SERP ranking for every keyword they targeted… but then proceeded to target the most ridiculous, long-tail keywords that no one else was trying to rank for because they weren’t valuable in any way.
-They sort of delivered on their promise, but definitely not in a real way.
+Once I saw an SEO agency promise to deliver first-slot SERP rankings for every keyword they targeted.
+Lofty goal.
+In reality, they proceeded to target irrelevant, long-tail keywords that no one was trying to rank for.
+They delivered on their promise but brought no value to the client.

-One red flag to watch for: anyone who guarantees that they’ll get you in the top five of Google for high-volume, high-competition keywords is typically full of it.
-No one can promise that, because there are so many factors outside of our control.
-Saying they’ll shoot for it and promising certainty are two different things.
+So watch for the “guarantee” red flag.
+Any agency that guarantees top five Google placement for high-volume, high-competition keywords is full of it.
+No one can promise that.
+There are too many factors outside of their control.

-6. How Will I Know About Changes Being Made?
+6. How Will I Know When Changes Are Made?

-if you want to give approval first, you can ask for it.
-This may be particularly important for restricted industries that are bound legally or ethically to be accurate in their claims; a site for a medication, for example, shouldn’t have its text changed just because the keywords could perform a little higher.
+1. Require that they get your approval first.
+This may be particularly important for restricted industries that are bound legally or ethically.
+A site for a medication, for example, shouldn’t have its text changed just because the keywords could perform a little higher.

 7. How Will Reporting Work?

-SEO agencies are hired to get you results, and you want to know what they are.
-Discuss reporting with the agency.
-Ask what metrics they’ll be watching, what sort of reports you can expect to receive, and how often you’ll give them.
+SEO agencies are hired to get you results.
+Make sure you know exactly what they are.
+This is where things can get a little tricky.
+Great firms will be completely transparent in time spend, content written, backlinks achieved, etc. Discuss reporting with the agency at the very onset of your communication.
+Ask what metrics they’ll be watching, what sort of reports you can expect to receive, and how often you’ll be given them.